Q: What are your top tips for making life easier as an early-stage SaaS CEO?

 For a start-up CEO, here’s my list, force-ranked:

 1. Spend more of your time recruiting VPs and your senior team — and help in general.
 At least — 20% of your time.
+More on that here.
 Your life will be much, much, much simpler once you have a great VP for every core functional area.
 If you are lacking one — stop hacking it.
 Hire the real deal.

 Probably, we can stop right there.
-This could be 1-5.
+This could be 1-5 right there.

 But my next best 4, FWIW:

 3. Fire whomever is truly dragging you down.
 Get rid of them.
 Tomorrow.
-Even if you can’t survive without them in your org chart.
+And Yes, Even if you can’t survive without them in your org chart.
 Better to find a way without them.
+Even if you think you need them, you’ll find a way.
+In fact, someone else on the team will often emerge as a better leader.

 5. Say Thank You more.
 And Fix what you break.
 As a start-up founder, you’ll break a lot of stuff.
 Often unintentionally.
 You can’t fix it all.
 But fix what you can.
 Apologize.
 Give out extra options if you screwed up.
 Give a raise you forgot to make — and true it up.
 It’s a long game.
 Treat people right, and it will benefit you on many levels.
 You’ll make mistakes.
 We all do.
 Just fix ’em when you can.